jorgebucaran/hyperapp/docs/initialization.md

 # Initialization

 The `init` function is run when the app starts.
-Use this for subscribing to mouse / keyboard events, starting timers, fetching resources, etc. This is also available on [`modules`](modules.md).
+Use this for interacting with the world outside Hyperapp in ways such as subscribing to mouse / keyboard events, starting timers, and fetching resources.
+This is also available on [`modules`](modules.md).

 ```js
 app({